lanl-ansi/PowerModelsITD.jl/docs/src/index.md

-===

 ```@meta
 CurrentModule = PowerModelsITD
 ```

-## What is PowerModelsITD?
+## What is PowerModelsITD.jl?

-[PowerModelsITD.jl](https://github.com/lanl-ansi/PowerModelsITD.jl) is a Julia/JuMP-based package for modeling integrated transmission-distribution power networks.
+[PowerModelsITD.jl](https://github.com/lanl-ansi/PowerModelsITD.jl) is a Julia/JuMP-based package for modeling and optimizing integrated transmission-distribution (ITD) power networks.

 ## Resources for Getting Started